-Generally, we automatically exclude treatment for any medical condition or certain specified conditions you (or anyone you wish to be covered) have experienced during the three years prior to joining.
+Generally, we automatically exclude treatment for any medical condition or certain specified conditions you (or anyone you wish to be covered) have experienced or had symptoms of during the three years prior to joining.
 Whichever method of underwriting you choose, you will of course be covered for any new, eligible conditions that arise after the policy starts.

 If you have a pre-existing medical condition and would like to speak to one of our friendly health insurance team about the cover options available please call 0800 015 0226

 When you are considering health insurance, it's important to understand all the options available to you.

 We offer a choice of three types of underwriting method:

 - Moratorium - we will provide cover for new medical conditions that occur after the policy begins.
 However, any pre-existing conditions you had, or experienced symptoms of, during the three years before your policy started will be excluded.

 - Full Medical Underwriting - this option is similar to Moratorium.
 However, when it comes to exclusions for pre-existing conditions, we will base these on the answers provided in response to our full medical history assessment.